 Denigration of the press and journalists, in particular, has become a favorite past time in today’s highly charged and politically partisan environment.
 With the current administration’s animous continually being served up like a platter of red meat to a bloodthirsty base, regular people routinely turn on the press at rally’s and speeches even while they are merely there to give coverage to events.

 The White House has been highly successful in spreading its Gospel of “Fake News” rants that characterize long-standing news organizations and journalists (except those who regularly defend its policies) as nasty, evil, spawns of satin who’s sole purpose is to destroy American democracy.
+You can almost see the froth coming from his mouth whenever the president talks about the press.
+His daily tweets show his deep desire to control and even suppress the media.
+He seems to envy dictatorial leaders like Putin and Kim Jong-Un for their power over the press.

 Sinclair’s book sold more than 150,000 copies and stirred the industry to create the first code of ethics for journalists.